Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Experiments

 \myparagraph{Training and Evaluation.} For each configuration, we train 10 models with different random seeds.
 Each model is trained for 1 million environment steps and then its undiscounted return is estimated from 1000 rollouts of the fixed policy from random starting states.
-Compared to the default {CleanRL} implementation, we perform all evaluation rollouts without exploration noise.
+Compared to the default {CleanRL} implementation, we perform all evaluation rollouts with the deterministic, maximum likelihood policy.
+We investigate the training overhead incured by \acronyms, as compared to floating-point networks, in Appendix \ref{app:training overhead}.